-The Broker Archive editor is the component that you use to edit and save bar files.
-Using this editor, you can configure system object names contained within a bar file without recompiling a message flow.
+You use the editor to edit and save bar files, and to configure system object names in a bar file without recompiling a message flow.
 You can also use command line tools to create bar files.
+The Broker Archive editor is available in the Broker Application Development perspective.